Classroom Grants

 Frequently Asked Questions

 Individual teachers may submit as many grant requests as needed.
-However, only the first four (4) will be reviewed by the Classroom Grants Committee for consideration from the Classroom Grants Fund.
+However, only the first four (4) requests will be reviewed by the Classroom Grants Committee for consideration from the Classroom Grants Fund.
 Any additional requests will only be eligible for public consideration.

 Technically speaking, all non-consumables become the property of the individual school.
 However, it’s up to the discretion of the principal if a teacher can take any supplies/equipment if they change schools.